Supabase

 There are two big benefits to using Loops for sending your Supabase emails:

-- You get full visibility on which emails are being sent, when, and to whom in your Loops account.
+You get full visibility on which emails are being sent, when, and to whom in your Loops account.
+Supabase doesn’t offer this view.

 Set up Loops SMTP in Supabase

-Go to your Authentication settings in Supabase to tell Supabase to send emails using Loops’ SMTP service.
+Go to your Authentication settings in Supabase (Project Settings -> Authentication) to tell Supabase to send emails using Loops’ SMTP service.

-Next, scroll down to the SMTP Provder Settings section and enter the following data:
+In the SMTP Provider Settings section enter the following data:

 Note that for the interval and rate limit settings, you will be bound by Loops’ API rate limit of 10 requests per second.